Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Foreign transcripts must be evaluated by a designated agency for course credit and grades, including GPA.
 (See Application Process page.)

-Successful completion of the following college-level courses (a minimum of 16 semester hours biology and 16 semester hours chemistry) within the last seven years.
+Applicants must successfully complete the following college-level courses (a minimum of 16 semester hours biology and 16 semester hours chemistry) within the last five years:

 Essential functions represent the essential non-academic requirement of the School of Medical Laboratory Science that students must master to successfully participate in the program.
 In general, students must be able to affirm their abilities of manual dexterity, vision, health, behavior, intellectual skills and communication.
 Please read the Essential Functions document and acknowledge on the application that you have read them.